 Blooming

-Rhynchostylis orchids should be planted in small clay or hanging pots that have a good drainage system.
-Orchid growers pot these orchids in a medium of bark or moss, with perlite or charcoal as additional options.
+Types of Rhynchostylis orchid should be planted in small clay or hanging pots that have a good drainage system.
+These orchids thrive in a potting medium of bark or moss, and perlite or charcoal can also be used.
 When planting or moving your Rhynchostylis orchids to a new pot, it is important to carefully handle their roots and use soil that allows excess water to drain away easily.
 Repotting is only necessary if the plant outgrows the size of the container or if there are severe diseases.
-Avoid frequent repotting, but it\’s okay to repot if the potting medium becomes old or the pot breaks.
+Avoid frequent repotting, but it’s okay to repot if the potting medium becomes old or the pot breaks.